When it comes to PS4 controllers, we can sometimes assume there’s only one option out there: Sony’s own DualShock 4.

 4. Razer Raiju Ultimate Wireless PS4 Controller

-The Razer Raiju Ultimate Wireless PS4 Controller might be the last we've tested, but it's certainly not the least.
-Once again this PS4 controller is more suited to seasoned gamers and pros, allowing advanced customization via the Razer mobile app - that includes remapping and adjusting sensitivity.
+The Razer Raiju Ultimate Wireless PS4 Controller is more suited to seasoned gamers and pros, allowing advanced customization via the Razer mobile app - that includes remapping and adjusting sensitivity.

 If that’s not enough customization for you, you can also make use of interchangeable thumbsticks, the built-in quick control panel, and Hair Trigger Mode - allowing you to be more trigger-happy than ever before.